Perspective | Instead of fighting systemic racism, France wants to ‘reform Islam’

 The problem, then, isn’t Macron’s understandable desire to address an actual threat.
 And his proposed law may block the most toxic strains of foreign preaching from reaching French worshipers, and it may limit the diffusion of hatred on social media, two factors that were thought to have animated Paty’s killer.
 But these issues are only adjacent to the problem of isolation and anomie that the country has helped to foster — deliberately in some cases, inadvertently in others.
 The truth is that the counter-society has as much to do with France as with Islam.

 The raw anger that Paty’s killing elicited allows little room for reflection.
-Most French politicians have doubled down on a hardline interpretation of France’s secularism.
+Most French politicians have doubled down on a hard-line interpretation of France’s secularism.
 Interior Minister Gérald Darmanin went on national television and identified ethnic food in supermarkets as “communitarian cuisine” that fosters the sort of separatist sentiments that led to the attack.
-Days after Paty’s killing, two female attackers stabbed two Muslim women in headscarves and called them “dirty Arabs” as they walkd near the Eiffel Tower.
+Days after Paty’s killing, two female attackers stabbed two Muslim women in headscarves and called them “dirty Arabs” as they walked near the Eiffel Tower.
 “There is a hysterical climate,” says Rachid Benzine, a French political scientist.

 One person who did not share the exclusive vision of secularism was Samuel Paty, who was sensitive to the potential concerns of his Muslim students and who offered anyone in his class who might be offended by the Muhammad cartoons the option to look away.
 He was clearly fascinated by Muslim culture, signing up for training courses at Paris’s Arab World Institute and organizing an Arab music concert for his students’ benefit.
 But those aspects of Paty as the “face of the republic” appear already to have been forgotten.
 He was the victim of an unspeakable barbarity, but he may end up a martyr to someone else’s cause.